mmichaelis/selenium-extension/doc/README_Development.md

 ## Contracts

 The API uses JSR 305 annotations especially to mark method return values and parameters as Nullable or Nonnull.
-In addition the current implementation contains Contracts introduced with IntellIJ Idea 13.

 Mind that any Contract-Annotation-Libraries need to be added with scope _provided_ so that libraries using Selenium Extensions are not forced to add them as transitive dependency.